chaconnewu/awesome-augmented/original_awesomes/awesome-javascript.md

 * [list.js](https://github.com/javve/list.js) -  Adds search, sort, filters and flexibility to tables, lists and various HTML elements.
 Built to be invisible and work on existing HTML. http://www.listjs.com
 * [mixitup](https://github.com/patrickkunka/mixitup) - MixItUp - A Filter & Sort Plugin
-* [grid](https://github.com/uberVU/grid) - Drag and drop library for two-dimensional, resizable and responsive lists.
+* [grid](https://github.com/hootsuite/grid) - Drag and drop library for two-dimensional, resizable and responsive lists.
 * [jquery-match-height](https://github.com/liabru/jquery-match-height) - a responsive equal heights plugin for jQuery.

 ## Podcasts
-* [JavaScript Air](http://javascriptair.com) - The live video broadcast podcast all about JavaScript and the Web platform.
+* [JavaScript Air](https://javascriptair.com/) - The live video broadcast podcast all about JavaScript and the Web platform.
 * [Web of Tomorrow](http://www.weboftomorrowpodcast.com/) - Podcast about JavaScript for beginners.
-* [Javascript Jabber](https://devchat.tv/js-jabber/) - A weekly podcast about JavaScript, including Node.js, Front-End Technologies, Careers, Teams and more.
+* [Javascript Jabber](https://devchat.tv/js-jabber) - A weekly podcast about JavaScript, including Node.js, Front-End Technologies, Careers, Teams and more.

 # Worth Reading
 * [braziljs/js-the-right-way](https://github.com/braziljs/js-the-right-way/)
 * [JSbooks](https://github.com/revolunet/JSbooks)
 * [Superhero.js](http://superherojs.com) - A collection of resources about creating, testing and maintaining a large JavaScript code base.
 * [SJSJ](https://github.com/HugoGiraudel/SJSJ) - Simplified JavaScript Jargon is a community-driven attempt at explaining the loads of buzzwords making the current JavaScript ecosystem in a few simple words.
+* [How to Write an Open Source JavaScript Library](https://github.com/sarbbottam/write-an-open-source-js-lib) - A comprehensive guide through a set of steps to publish a JavaScript open source library.

 # Other Awesome Lists